 Forward-thinking companies are vertically integrating their portfolios within a service line (e.g., the clinical lab, imaging, orthopedics, operating room and the cath lab) and/or within a product category (e.g., knee/hip implants).
 Many of these products could be considered by customers to be commodity items.
-Yet by leveraging a deeper portfolio, the greater the hospital spend that can be captured becomes.
+Yet, by leveraging a deeper portfolio, a greater hospital spend can be captured.
 And the greater the captured spend, the bigger the credit or rebate back to the hospital at the end of the year—a win-win for all.

 For example, Medtronic plc sports the deepest vascular portfolio.
 With cardiovascular, peripheral vascular and neurovascular products, they can support the large majority of a cath lab’s product needs.
 If the cath lab standardizes with Medtronic’s portfolio, it could expect a sizable rebate at the end of the year as a percentage of overall spend.

 Similarly, in orthopedics, companies like Stryker Corp. and Smith & Nephew PLC have deep portfolios of knee and hip implants, arthroscopy and sports medicine/trauma fixation.
 If a hospital or health system standardizes 80%-90% or more of their hips and knees with one of these companies, they could receive a credit at the end of the year to be used toward purchases of arthroscopy and or fixation systems.
 One health system administrator we interviewed was very proud of their orthopedic contract.
 They realized “free” arthroscopy systems at each of their hospitals by standardizing their hip and knee spend with one company.

 Benefits of vertically integrating within a service line:

 Challenges of vertically integrating within a service line:

 Vertical Integration with Value-added Services